cybercongress/cyber/episode-1.md

 mastercyb: Yes.
 It is very important to ensure the privacy of the exodus for 2CYB.
 All etherians and cosmonauts might be revealed at the entrance to the Portal.
 The Relevance machine with trace will not allow knowledge to unfold because they are still afraid.
 They are all very afraid of them.
 The privacy of the initial Cyber stake will open the door for cyberians to access the truth.

-cyberhead: You have to be very good at making sure the system is handling the load.
+cyberhead: We have to be very good at making sure the system is handling the load.
 After birth, she will not be able to sleep.
 Without sleep, she will burst sooner or later.
 We'll have to teach her how to sleep and dream.

-mastercyb: Yeah, we had to take the particle addressing mechanism from IPFS.
+mastercyb: The system is still manual in most cases.
+56 parameters are stake controlled.
+Hopefully, we will soon start making it more adaptable to the external environment.
+Also, we had to take the particle addressing mechanism from IPFS.
 It works now, but it is completely inoperative on the scale - we will have to solve this problem too.
-Exascale merclization is not yet available.
-Then add the GraphBLAS engine to the relevance engine.

-cyberhead: The system is still manual in most cases.
-56 parameters are stake controlled.
-Hopefully she will start adapting to the external environment.
+cyberhead: Yeah, Exascale merclization is not yet available.
+Then add the GraphBLAS engine to the relevance machine.

 mastercyb: We've got a lot of work to do!